lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Libraries/Linking/DiscordLink.md

 ## Return Value

-Discord ID for the given Steam ID; null otherwise
+Discord ID for the given Player ID; null otherwise

 ## See Also